 Partial dentures may be recommended if you have lost a few teeth.
 They will be attached to your remaining teeth with the precision attachments provided.
 However, if you are a person with gaps in between your teeth, your teeth may move up to take the place of some of the spaces, and this may cause you to have tilted or crooked teeth which may damage your other teeth by affecting the way you bite.

 Some dentures are designed to be worn immediately after your teeth have been taken out.
 These dentures are called the ‘immediate dentures’.
-To use these dentures, you will have to pay a visit to our dentists at Harley Street, London to have them take some measurements and impression of your mouth to that they can be prepared earlier for you.
+To use these dentures, you will have to pay a visit to our dentists in London to have them take some measurements and impression of your mouth to that they can be prepared earlier for you.

 Immediate dentures help you have some teeth before your gums get completely healed.
 In some cases, the gums may start to shrink during the first six months after your teeth have been removed.